briatte/ggnet/README.md

 Here's a slightly modified version that takes the following arguments:

-		ggnet(net,               # an object of class network value = 12,        # base node size
+		ggnet(net,                      # an object of class network size = 12,                # node size
+					alpha = .75,							# transparency
+					arrow.size = .25,         #
+					segment.size = .25,       #
-		      weight = "sum",    # weight nodes by "indegree", "outdegree" or sum quartiles = FALSE, # break weights to quartiles classes = NULL,    # what to color the nodes with name = "",         # what to call the node color legend scheme = NULL,     # color classes for the nodes labels = FALSE,    # add vertex names in small print legend.position = "right", arrow.size = 0.25) # cosmetics
+		      weight.method = "sum",    # weight nodes by "degree", "indegree", "outdegree" or "none" (unweighted) weight.quartiles = FALSE, # break weights to quartiles node.group = NULL,        # what to color the nodes with node.colors = NULL,       # what colors to use for the node classes names = c("", ""),        # what to call the node color and node weight legends label.nodes = FALSE,      # add vertex names in small print legend.position = "right")

 [mm]: http://sumtxt.wordpress.com/2011/07/02/visualizing-networks-with-ggplot2-in-r/